 Symptoms of bile duct cancer include jaundice (yellowing of the skin and the whites of the eyes), pain in the abdomen, dark urine, light or ‘clay’ colored stool, fever, itchy skin, nausea and vomiting, and unexplained weight loss.
 If you are concerned about bile duct cancer, please talk to your health care provider.

 Tests for bile duct cancer

 Your health care provider uses medical history, physical examination, and may employ a variety of blood tests and medical imaging (Xrays, CT, MRI scans, and/or ultrasound) and consultation with specialists to diagnose bile duct cancer.

 Tests for liver fluke infection

-Your health care provider arranges for examination of your stool to check for liver fluke infection.
+Your health care provider can arrange for examination of your stool to check for ongoing liver fluke infection.
 If the infection occurred years ago, the test may not show the presence of liver flukes.
 Currently, there is no test of previous (resolved) liver fluke infection available for clinical use in the United States.